NativeScript/workshop/docs/chapters/chapter4.md

 #### Navigate to self

-However using a snapshot will not work if we were try to navigate from the search to itself, but with different parameters.
+Using a snapshot will not work if we were try to navigate from the search to itself, but with different parameters.
 To make this work, we need to use `params.forEach` instead.

 ``` javascript
 ngOnInit() {